-My research and artistic practice question the political, scientific, economic, and social systems surrounding energy production through both a global and local lens.
-I am interested in how these systems are intrinsically tied to the land and its development, and the contemporary condition of a planetary environmental consciousness.
+My research and artistic practice examines the political, scientific, and economic systems surrounding energy production through both a global and local lens.
+I am interested in how these networks are intrinsically tied to the land and its development.
+I also look at how the American culture of progress impacts ecological systems and the contemporary condition of a planetary environmental consciousness.

 Through informal notations of DIY energy projects, studies on sustainability, I investigate the importance of abundant sustainable energy and explore what is possible through reflection, creativity and invention, while understanding that both systems exist simultaneously.